-- Activities: Take part in the ritual processions of Cheer Dahan (held on the night before Holi) and Chharadi (on Holi day).
+- Activities: Take part in the ritual processions of Cheer Dahan (held on the night before Holi) and Chharadi (on the day of Holi).
 While Cheer Dahan is a Holi ka bonfire, Chharadi is celebrated with natural colours.

 - Tip: There are no direct trains to Kumaon.The nearest station is at Kathgodam (55 KM away).
 Though you can avail to RailYatri services and book a direct bus ticket to Kathgodam.

 Basanta Utsav, Bolpur